nrayamajhee/nrayamajhee.github.io/pages/resume.md

 July 2019 - Present (Full-Time)

-- Implement new features to the desktop application used by Airline Reservation Agents.
+- Implement new features to the java application used by American Airlines Reservation Agents.
-- Migrate exisiting functionality to a Web API.
+- Migrate exisiting functionality from the desktop application to a RESTful Web API.

 Core technologies used: _Java, Velocity Templates, SpringBoot_